pandas-dev/pandas/doc/source/timeseries.rst

 for ``DatetimeIndex``, as well as various other timeseries-related functions in pandas.

+.. _timeseries.legacyaliases:

 Legacy Aliases
 ~~~~~~~~~~~~~~
-Note that prior to v0.8.0, time rules had a slightly different look. pandas
+Note that prior to v0.8.0, time rules had a slightly different look.
+These are
-will continue to support the legacy time rules for the time being but it is
-strongly recommended that you switch to using the new offset aliases.
+deprecated in v0.17.0, and removed in future version.

 .. csv-table::
     :header: "Legacy Time Rule", "Offset Alias"